Open 7 Days — Evening & Weekend Dental Care Until 10pm

 Children's Dental Check-ups in Leeds

-Catches issues early.
-Decay, bite problems, developmental issues — far easier to manage when caught early.
-Regular 6-month check-ups prevent small issues becoming bigger, more invasive problems.
+Decay, bite problems and developmental issues are far easier to manage when caught early.
+Regular 6-month check-ups stop small issues becoming bigger, more invasive problems.

-Parent involvement throughout.
 You stay in the room.
-You hear everything we say.
-You see everything we see.
-Open, transparent care that empowers you to support your child’s oral health at home.
+You hear everything we say and see everything we see — open, transparent care that helps you support your child's oral health at home.

 Fissure Sealants in Leeds